darkspr1te/MKSTFT_Marlin_Touch/README.md

-So I sat down and ported the bigtreetech LCD Marlin control system from https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware
+So I sat down and ported the bigtreetech LCD Marlin control system from https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware to https://github.com/darkspr1te/MKSTFT_Marlin_Touch

-Uarts are problem still, but can be tested by :- changing
+Uarts are problem still,
-#define SERIAL_PORT   _USART2 (#125)
-to #define SERIAL_PORT   _USART1
-&
-#define SERIAL_PORT_2   _USART2 (#126)
+to switch serial port (Wifi TXD,RXD,RX,TX or AUX1 TX,RX)
+UART1 WIFI: TXD,RXD
+UART2 AUX1: TX,RX
+UART3 WIFI: TX,RX
 in variants.h

-and
+#define SERIAL_PORT   _USART1 (line #125)

-connecting TXD/RXD from wifi connector to the TX/RX of the Ramps cable , open a terminal on the ramps board and you should see commands echoed back, https://github.com/darkspr1te/MKSTFT_Marlin_Touch After flashing , copy MKS folder to SDCARD , create blank file reset.txt (this triggers touch calib) reset MKSTFT , fonts should update right away.
+connecting TXD/RXD from wifi connector to the TX/RX of the Ramps cable , open a terminal on the ramps board and you should see commands echoed back,

+After flashing , copy MKS folder to SDCARD , create blank file reset.txt (this triggers touch calib) reset MKSTFT , fonts should update right away.
 Enjoy, feel free to Fork ,